henrylee746/HealthclubManagement/fitness-appc3005/README.md

 ```bash
 pnpm run postinstall
 ```
-This should give you a message in the console as such:
+This should give you a meesage in the console as such:
 ✔ Generated Prisma Client (7.0.1) to .\generated\prisma

-Finally, run the production server (less code compilation, server components don't re-render and are cached instead, etc):
+Finally, run the production server:

 ```bash
 pnpm run build